Animation - Property CSS

 It is possible to define multiple animations on the same element, provided that they are described in a single rule, either a single rule with the

-or a single rule for each individual property.
+property animation or a single rule for each individual property.
 Indeed, a second rule would overwrite the parameters of the first.

 Each of the properties related to animations can then have a series of values separated by commas, each of its values corresponding to one of the animations.